hemp wick benefits

 Hemp wicks have burst onto the scene in recent years, and now it’s hard to find a dispensary that isn’t offering this hippy-approved form of lighting up.

-The general line goes something like this: “It’s better for you.”
-When pressed, though, it’s hard to get reliable information on exactly WHY it is supposedly better for you than a traditional lighter.
+The general line is, “It’s better for you.”
+When pressed, it’s hard to get reliable information on exactly WHY it is supposedly better for you than a traditional lighter.

-Below we’ll dig into some of the pros and cons of hemp wicks vs. traditional butane lighters.
-We aren’t talking about kerosene or any other fuel types, as these are generally bad for your health and not common among stoners anyways.
+Below, we’ll discuss some of the pros and cons of hemp wicks vs. traditional butane lighters.
+We aren’t talking about kerosene or any other fuel types, as these are generally bad for your health and not common among stoners anyway.

 Hemp Wick Pro #1: Eco-Friendliness

-As much as it pains me to type this, plastic lighters are, without a doubt, bad for the environment.
+As much as it pains me to type this, plastic lighters are undoubtedly bad for the environment.
 It’s painful because the humble Bic lighter has been with me my entire life, and every single time it seems to last months longer than I am expecting.

 In terms of single-use plastics, the Bic lighter reigns supreme in terms of longevity, which is why it’s such a best seller at gas stations and head shops.

-Longevity is also their greatest drawback in that each and every single plastic lighter ever used is going to sit in a landfill or on a beach, or in a ditch for hundreds of years after its relatively short (in the grand scheme of things) service life.
+Longevity is also their greatest drawback: Each and every single plastic lighter ever used will sit in a landfill, on a beach, or in a ditch for hundreds of years after its relatively short (in the grand scheme of things) service life.

-Hemp wicks, on the other hand, are made up of natural hemp fiber and beeswax, both of which will happily decompose in a matter of years, making it the superior option if you want to help keep the earth as clean as possible.
+Hemp wicks, on the other hand, are made of natural hemp fiber and beeswax.
+Both will happily decompose in a matter of years, making hemp the superior option if you want to help keep the earth as clean as possible.

 Hemp Wick Con #1: Still Requires a Flame Source

-As such, many will extol the benefits of the hemp wick as the environmentally responsible option without thinking twice about where that hemp wick is going to derive its flame source from.
+As such, many will extol the benefits of hemp wick as the environmentally responsible option without thinking twice about where that hemp wick is going to derive its flame source.

 Fret not; this can be mitigated by simply investing in a quality refillable butane lighter.
-You can find these online or just mosey down to your local cigar shop, as refillable butane lighters are their preferred ignition source as well.
+You can find these online or just mosey down to your local cigar shop, as refillable butane lighters are also their preferred ignition source.

-Make sure to avoid the torches and opt for a single flame if possible, as the torches are designed to light big thick fat moist cigars as opposed to delicate dry wrapped joints.
+Avoid torches and opt for a single flame if possible.
+Torches are designed to light big, thick, fat, moist cigars rather than delicate, dry-wrapped joints.

 Hemp Wick Pro #2: Flavor-Friendly Temperatures

-The hottest part of a non-torch (regular) butane lighter, the blueish area below the orange tip, will burn at a temperature ranging from 3,540 F to 3,590 F.
+The hottest part of a non-torch (regular) butane lighter, the blueish area below the orange tip, will burn between 3,540°F and 3,590°F.

 That said, if you are cognizant of how far the flame is from your bowl and are careful not to incinerate your plant material, then it is much EASIER to achieve a lower temperature light than it is with a torch.